 If you are successful you will remain a Leeds student for the year and take the 120 credit placement module LUBS7001 Year in Enterprise.
 Available to any qualifying undergraduate students across the University **.

 In addition to the usual support offered to students on an industrial placement, you would receive the following:

 - Access to additional start-up advice

 - Provision of office space which include networked PCs, meeting space and filing areas

-Successful completion of this module will given you a unique programme award as it will include an “(Enterprise)” variant
+Successful completion of this module will give you a unique programme award as it will include an “(Enterprise)” variant.

-*You are still eligible to apply for a student loan but this will be at the reduced rate; see student finance information for more details.
-Note: The Year in Enterprise is subject to the same tuition fees as a Year in Industry or Study Year Abroad.
-In 2014/15 this was £1,350.
+The Year in Enterprise is subject to the same tuition fees as a Year in Industry. * You are still eligible to apply for a student loan but this will be at the reduced rate; see student finance information for more details.

 Find out more

 Read Josephine’s story.